SquidDev/LuaCompilerProject/experiments/amulet/design/design-old.md

 (* Evaluates to *)
 printfn "%A" (a or (fun () -> calculate a))
 ```

+An alternative solution to this would be to allow macros.

 #### `Task<'t>`
 This represents a computation that requires waiting for external input (such as IO).
 If a function awaits on a